 When one surplus Participant provides a Holdback Requirement for the benefit of a deficient Participant, or provides Energy Deployment to a deficient Participant, the sale is a bilateral transaction between the two parties, but the pricing is dictated by the WRAP Tariff and calculated by the Program Administrator.
-Under the WRAP Tariff it is possible for a surplus Participant to provide a Holdback Requirement for a deficient Participant that does not result in an Energy Deployment to that deficient Participant, because the deficient Participant will not receive an Energy Deployment unless it expressly confirms on the Operating Day that it still requires the Energy Deployment.
-The WRAP Tariff thus provides for calculation of separate prices to compensate for Holdback Requirement and Energy Deployment, along with separate calculations of i) the amounts to be paid and received as compensation for Holdback Requirement; and ii) the amounts to be paid and received as compensation for Energy Deployment.
-The WRAP Tariff-prescribed pricing also includes a Make Whole Adjustment component to compensate for a specific type of opportunity cost.
+Under the WRAP Tariff it is possible for a surplus Participant to provide a Holdback Requirement for a deficient Participant, because the deficient Participant will not receive an Energy Deployment unless it expressly confirms on the Operating Day that it still requires the Energy Deployment.
+The WRAP Tariff thus provides for calculation of separate prices to compensate for Holdback Requirement and Energy Deployment, along with separate calculations of i) the amounts to be paid and received as compensation for Energy Deployment.
+The

+WRAP Tariff-prescribed pricing also includes a Make Whole Adjustment component to compensate for a specific type of opportunity cost.
 This BPM also provides certain implementing details that the Program Administrator or Program Operator will use to calculate the settlement prices and quantities.